 3. High Resistance Level

 The high resistance level often works when you switch the knob from 18 to 20 levels.
 This is the most efficient way to tone up your muscles in less time.
-Those who are into professionalized training, this level of intensity, is a great choice for them.

-This level increases the added amount of resistance that makes your pedaling extremely hard.
 As a result, it demands more strength and energy to make pedals move that simultaneously twice the volume of burned calories.

 Types of Recumbent Bike Resistance